casper-network/docs/source/docs/casper/glossary/H.md

 ## Hash {#hash}

-A cryptographic function that creates a fixed-length output from input of any length.
+A hash is the output of a cryptographic function that creates a fixed-length output from an input of any length.
 Casper networks use the [blake2b](/glossary/B/#blake2b) function.

 ## Highway {#highway}